 FEMA updates its rate maps as new data become available on a rolling basis, so even existing homeowners are sometimes placed into new SFHAs and required to buy flood insurance for the first time.
 If you believe that your property doesn't belong in a newly created SFHA, you and your mortgage lender can jointly file a letter of determination review (LODR) with FEMA.
 The agency will take up to 45 days to decide whether your home has been zoned correctly.

 Even if FEMA revises its zoning at your request, your mortgage lender may still exercise its right to require flood insurance as a condition of your loan.

 Flood insurance companies in Massachusetts

-Most insurance companies and agents can help you get started in finding an NFIP flood insurance policy, but private coverage may be harder to find.
-One place to start looking is with surplus line insurance companies.
-These are companies that provide specialized coverage above and beyond what normal home insurance firms can provide.
+Most insurance companies and agents can help you get started on finding an NFIP flood insurance policy, but private coverage may be harder to find.
+One place to start looking is with surplus line insurance companies, which provide specialized coverage above and beyond what normal home insurance firms can provide.
 Below, we've provided a list of insurers licensed to sell surplus line insurance in Massachusetts.

 - AIX Specialty Insurance